-Starting from 1 April 2018, for contract assets and trade receivables, the Group has applied the simplified approach in HKFRS 9 to measure the loss allowance at lifetime ECL.
+For contract assets and trade receivables, the Group has applied the simplified approach in HKFRS 9 to measure the loss allowance at lifetime ECL.
 The Group determines the ECL on an individual basis for customer with significant balances and collectively by using provision matrix estimated based on historical credit loss experience, as well as the general economic conditions of the industry in which the debtors operate.
 In this regard, the directors of the Company consider that the Group's credit risk is significantly reduced.